 The Pre-Law Advisor is located in the Department of Behavioral and Social Sciences.
 Law Schools do not prescribe a specific pre-law curriculum; instead they recommend broad-based, liberal arts preparation.
-A Pre-Law curriculum within the Political Science major has been designed to meet that recommendation.
 Catalogs from most American Bar Association accredited law Schools are available in the Behavioral Sciences office.
-An active Pre-Law Association exists to further the interests of those preparing for law School.
 More than fifty Sul Ross graduates are actively practicing law at the present time.
-Political Science 1302, The World of Law, is specifically for

-Pre-Law students and is offered in even-numbered years.
+Political Science 1302, The World of Law, is specifically for Pre-Law students and is offered in even-numbered years.
+For pre-law advising, contact Professor David Watson in the Behavioral and Social Sciences Department.